NetApp/host/roles/ib_iser/README.md

                                              #             "0000:86:00.0": i2a, "0000:86:00.1": i2b}
     eseries_ib_iser_uninstall:               # Whether to uninstall the ib_iser role.
 (Default: false)

+## General Notes
+    It is recommended to call netapp_eseries.host.storage_setup instead of calling supporting roles directly which will configure all related protocols based on storage mapped to the targeted host.
+However, if you need to call this role directly, be sure to set the include_role public option to true.
+This is important to ensure role defaults are available when passed to other supporting roles.
+All defaults are prefixed with eseries_ib_iser_* to prevent variable conflicts with other roles.

+    - name: Ensure InfiniBand iSER protocol has been setup ansible.builtin.include_role:
+        name: netapp_eseries.host.ib_iser
+        public: true

 ## Known Issues
 ### Enforcing SELinux security causes InfiniBand interfaces to not be available